-- 1.1 From time to time as part of your Home Care services, we may offer, and you may ask us to provide, respite or social support services through our centre-based respite centres. - 1.2 Some of our centre-based respite centres contain areas that have 'secure environments'.
+- 1.1 From time to time as part of your Home Care services, we may offer, and you may ask us to provide, respite or social support services through our centre-based respite services. - 1.2 Some of our centre-based respite centres contain areas that have 'secure environments'.
 This means the area has entry and exit doors that are locked with electronic keypads.
-The purpose of having a secure environment is to reduce the risk of harm to people living with dementia, who may be at risk of wandering. - 1.3 If you access services through one of our centre-based respite centres, you: - (a) acknowledge that you may be in a secure environment where your movement is restricted; - (b) acknowledge that having your movement restricted may cause distress, although we will monitor you for any signs of distress when you are in a secure environment; - (c) consent to your movement being restricted whilst in a secure environment.
+The purpose of having a secure environment is to reduce the risk of harm to people living with dementia, who may be at risk of wandering. - 1.3 If you access services through one of our centre-based respite centres, you: - 1.4 Acknowledge that you may be in a secure environment where your movement is restricted; - 1.5 Acknowledge that having your movement restricted may cause distress, although we will monitor you for any signs of distress when you are in a secure environment; - 1.6 Consent to your movement being restricted whilst in a secure environment.